 Identifying the customer’s problem

-Developing a solution for the customer
+Develop a solution for the customer

 Following up isn’t just for after the close to get repeat business.
 As stated before, most customers don’t buy right away.
 You have to handle objections and try, try, try again.
 This is where the seven-step sales process doesn’t account for repeated approaches, presentations, meetings, or phone calls where you handle objections.
-If it did, it might be a 13-step sales process or a 21-step sales process or… you get the idea.
+If it did, it might be a 13-step sales process or a 21-step sales process, or… you get the idea.

 Bottom line: stay connected—set up a calendar for repeated contact with potential, present, and past customers so you're more likely to reach them when they're ready to buy.

 What are the key steps in the sales process?
 Whatever your customers need them to be.

 Once you’ve tried out a few different approaches, tweaking the original seven steps in the sales process to fit your customers better, document your successes so that you can follow the steps that work best and easily get new reps up to speed as they are onboarded.

 Whatever steps you settle on, you need to document your sales process to ensure that sales reps follow it.
 Learn about sales process mapping.Read more

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.